cid-doc/cid-doc.github.io/README.md

 This function removes the logon restriction applied by the [block logon](#block) function.

 #### Manage domain accounts in local groups <a name="account" />
-This function allows you to associate domain user accounts with groups on the local system so that they can perform specific routines that require the administrative privileges of those groups, and it also allows them to execute the `sudo` command.
+This function allows you to associate domain user accounts with groups on the local system so that they can perform specific routines that require the administrative privileges of those groups, in addition to allowing them to run the `sudo` command.

 Authentication for the sudo command can be enabled or disabled via the `Enable authentication for "sudo"` option in [advanced join mode](#advanced) or in [Change station behavior](#behavior).